ccameron-chromium/webgpu-hdr/EXPLAINER.md

 luminance metadata (NDWL), and reference viewing environment (REVE).
 The natural proposal to include these would add new members to `CanvasColorMetadata` corresponding to the various types of metadata.

+This proposal does not introduce any non-trivial (clamping) tone mapping behaviors.
+Additional tone mapping behaviors can be introduced by adding corresponding new members to CanvasColorMetadata.